 She’s lying on the carpet with a cigarette in her hand, twisting her hair on her fingers.
 She tells me that nature creates man and then it abandons him.
 That people’s free will is like every other muscle in the body – left unused, it atrophies in time.
 That sometimes, the full is empty, and other times, the empty is full.

 A wool blanket covers her lap.
 We left the balcony door wide open.
 I’m taking notes on the large sofa next to it.
 The night air is stronger now and my back feels cold, so I’m starting to lose focus.
 I end up interrupting her.

 “Do you believe in what you’re saying?”
 I ask.

 She bursts into a very feminine laughter.
 “Yeah right now, but not that often…”

 She hands me her cigarette and I ask about her writing.
 She tells me that they are like two almost lovers who first met in a bar many years ago, discovered they have a few friends in common and decided to see each other again; but she’s the one who can’t live without writing, and clings to it all the time.
 Writing is happy to just sip from a cup of tea at the table, in perfect stillness.

-‘It’s easy to find it, really.
+“It’s easy to find, really.
 You just look for the one that looks clear.
-All the other paths have road signs all over.’
+All the other paths have road signs all over.”

-I wonder what does it mean when I feel that I failed as a writer, but decide not to ask her.
+I wonder what it means when I feel that I failed as a writer, but decide not to ask her.
 After all, all roads get bumpy here and there.

 She looks at me as if wondering if I’m trying to find out her biggest secret – the secret of her aliveness.
 But rolls her eyes soon after.